 Non-standard perks come in many flavors

 Just make sure these perks are actually of value and attainable.
-Do not dangle a carrot in front of your staff only to have them find out it’s a worthless carrot, you won’t honor that carrot, or that carrot is just too hard to reach.
+Don't dangle a carrot in front of your staff only to have them find out it’s a worthless carrot, you won’t honor that carrot or that carrot is just too hard to reach.

 If managed poorly, offering perks can get you into a bit of trouble.
 What you don’t want to happen is that your employees are only motivated by collecting these perks.

 Perks aren’t handed out randomly